Loss limit and High-water mark – the only two parameters you MUST watch when trading with Fintokei

 Example 1 HWM recalculation:

 You decide to try SwiftTrader and buy a 10,000 EUR account.
 On the first day, you are successful and you are 100 EUR in profit.
 The new High-Water Mark value is thus 10,100 EUR – this is the highest balance in your SwiftTrader trading account.
-From this value, we will also calculate the overall drawdown (which is 10% for SwiftTrader).
+From this value, we will also calculate the maximum loss limit (which is 10% for SwiftTrader).
 The amount you must never surpass is therefore calculated as follows:

 10,100 – (10,100 x 0.1) = 9,090 EUR

-With the newly calculated overall drawdown, you open several trading positions the next day, but you fail and drop to EUR 9590.
+With the newly calculated maximum loss limit, you open several trading positions the next day, but you fail and drop to EUR 9590.
 This is still exactly 500 EUR from the allowed drop limit, so you can try your luck again the next day.

 On the third day, you excel and, thanks to a savvy market move, you net a substantial profit of 1410 EUR on a single trade, boosting your account to 10,500 EUR.
-Given this increase, it’s time to update the High-Water Mark and consequently the overall drawdown limit again:
+Given this increase, it’s time to update the High-Water Mark and consequently the maximum loss limit limit again:

 10,500 – (10,500 x 0.1) = 9,450 EUR

-In this example, you can see that the maximum allowed drawdown on your account (overall drawdown) increases along with your profits.
+In this example, you can see that the maximum allowed loss limit on your account increases along with your profits.

 Example 2: HWM and Profit Withdrawal: